srshashi/Js-learning/README.md

-# Js-learning
+# Website Designing

 # TODO

-- Learn new concepts in javascript ( may be small concepts).
+- Learn new concepts in javascript/html/css/angular/node ( may be small concepts).

 - Build it.